croct-tech/plug-js/README.md

 ## Documentation

-If you are new to the Croct platform, the [quick start guide](docs/quick-start.md) is a good starting point for application developers to begin learning the essential concepts.

 The following references provide guidance to help you get started, integrate, and troubleshoot problems:

 - [Quick Start Guide](docs/quick-start.md)